puppetlabs/puppet-docs/source/puppet/4.9/nodes_external.md

 ### Environment

 If present, the value of `environment` must be a string representing the desired [environment][] for this node.
-In Puppet 3 and later, this will become the only environment used by the node in its requests for catalogs and files.
+In Puppet 3 and later, this is the only environment used by the node in its requests for catalogs and files.
 In Puppet 2.7 ENC-set environments are not reliable, [as noted above.][above]

     environment: production